shukriadams/shukriadams/README.md

 - [Restartinator](https://github.com/shukriadams/restarternator) : A dashboard to remote control and monitor large fleets of PCs using airgapped smart plugs.

+- [Browsemonkey](https://github.com/shukriadams/browsemonkey) : My oldest open source project, from 2004.
+A Windows
+app for creating browseable and searchable snapshots of CDRs, external HDDs and other media.

 ## Other stuff

 Machine learning is cool, but you won't find Claude contributions or other generated code here.
 I write my own code,